 How your thyroid affects your metabolism, energy, hormones, and weight is complicated.
 Other hormones, proteins, and chemicals may also play a role.
 Check with your doctor if you think it's a problem.

-However, if possible, avoid taking any medication for your thyroid tht can make the problem worse!
-Instead, change your diet to a plant-based nutritional program and refer to the DTD Autoimmune Diseases ebook, which explains how to treat thyroid problems naturally.
+However, if possible, avoid taking any medication for your thyroid that can make the problem worse!
+Instead, change your diet to a plant-based nutritional program and refer to the Thyroid Diseases web page and the DTD Autoimmune Diseases ebook, which explains how to treat thyroid problems naturally.